 A ship comes loaded with cookies!

 The Vasa Museum is one of Scandinavia's most visited museums.
 It is here that you will find in all its glory, the unique and well preserved man-of-war Vasa from 1628, embellished with hundreds of wooden sculptures.

 Over a million visitors every year enjoy the exhibitions in the museum, which describe the people on board and life at the time; how, after 333 years at the bottom of Stockholm bay, the ship was rediscovered and salvaged; and the research which is now underway to preserve the Vasa.
 The Vasa Museum lies in the royal parkland, Djurgården, in Stockholm.

-The Vasa Museum is a part of The National Maritime Museums, together with the Maritime Museum in Stockholm and the Naval Museum in Karlskrona and The Railway Museum in Gävle.
+The Vasa Museum is a part of The National Maritime Museums, together with the Maritime Museum in Stockholm, the Naval Museum in Karlskrona and The Railway Museum in Gävle.
 The agency's mission is to preserve and develop the maritime cultural heritage and to increase people's knowledge about it.
 The government decides which direction our work should take, and we receive our instructions and directives from the Ministry of Culture.